 The Committee prepares recommendations on the allocation of stock options and presents these recommendations to the Board of Directors for modification or approval.
 Any grant by and any determination made by the Committee requires confirmation by the Board of Directors.

-For more details on the Employee Stock Option Plan, see "Statement of Executive Compensation - Summary Compensation Table - Stock Option Plan" and for proposed amendments, see "Business of the Meeting - Approvals of Amendments to Employee Stock Option Plan".
+For more details on the Employee Stock Option Plan, see "Statement of Executive Compensation - Summary Compensation Table" and "Statement of Executive Compensation - Stock Option Plan".

 Benefits

 Benefits are maintained at a level that is considered competitive with similar companies.